mjl-/vijs/readme.txt

 vi.js has simpler requirements than duit and vixen. vi.js doesn't have to read/write from on-disk files, there is no backing store.

+# Developing

+- Disable the module as installed through Firefox Add-ons.
+- Go to about:debugging, click "This firefox", click "Load Temporary Add-on" and select a newly built zip file.

 # Releasing

 - Update firefox/manifest.json with version.